LLNL/sundials/doc/arkode/guide/source/sunadaptcontroller/index.rst

 The SUNDIALS library comes packaged with a variety of :c:type:`SUNAdaptController` implementations, designed to support various forms of error-based time step adaptivity within SUNDIALS time integrators.
-To support applications that may want to adjust or disable these heuristic controls, SUNDIALS provides a :c:type:`SUNAdaptController` base class, along with a variety of default implementations.
+To support applications that may want to adjust the controller parameters or provide their own implementations, SUNDIALS defines the :c:type:`SUNAdaptController` base class, along with a variety of default implementations.

 .. toctree::
    :maxdepth: 1